-Quan previously served as senior adviser to the Director of the Consumer Financial Protection Bureau (CFPB), where he led its fintech office, Project Catalyst.
-At the CFPB, Quan’s work focused on identifying and promoting innovative technologies and business models that help solve the most complex issues in consumer finance.
-He aggressively and successfully pushed policies that enabled a thriving fintech environment, including consumer-permissioned data access/open banking and the use of artificial intelligence and alternative data in credit underwriting.
-Sensing the urgent need to further foster fintech growth in the United States, Quan conceived and developed the first regulatory sandbox at the federal level to create a safe harbor where fintech firms could experiment and innovate.
-Quan has built strong relationships with regulators in the United States and around the world; under his leadership, the CFPB joined the Global Financial Innovation Network, a group of financial regulators that aim to foster regulatory cooperation and innovation.
-Quan holds an MA in public administration from Harvard’s Kennedy School of Government and an MBA from Drexel University’s Bennet S. LeBow College of Business.
-He is also a chartered financial analyst.
+Dan Quan is an adjunct scholar at the Cato Institute’s Center for Monetary and Financial Alternatives, managing partner of Banks Street Advisors, and senior adviser for McKinsey’s banking practice.
+Quan previously served as senior adviser to the Director of the Consumer Financial Protection Bureau (CFPB), where he led its fintech office, Project Catalyst — a precursor to the CFPB’s Office of Innovation and regulatory sandbox program.
+At the CFPB, Quan’s work focused on identifying and promoting innovative technologies and business models to help solve the most complex issues in consumer finance.
+He supported policies aimed at enabling a thriving fintech environment, including consumer-permissioned data access and open banking and the use of artificial intelligence and alternative data in credit underwriting.

+Before joining the CFPB, Quan was a research associate at Harvard Business School.
+Prior to that, he served as a consultant at Willis Towers Watson.
+Quan holds an M.A. in public administration from Harvard’s Kennedy School of Government and an MBA from Drexel University’s Bennet S. LeBow College of Business.
+He is also a Chartered Financial Analyst.